-The Walk to Work Day movement was born in Australia in 1999, and has included the prime minister, among others.
+The Walk to Work movement was born in Australia in 1999, and has included a prime minister, among others.
 In the US, it occurs on the first Friday in May, however this is not practical in Vienna, since that is often a holiday or Fenstertag, and indeed many locals do not do so much work on a Friday!
-If you walk to a meeting or appointment, you know you will be on time, unlike with cars or public transport which can break down.
-And walking to work leaves more room for others on the U-Bahn, which is good for everybody.
+If you walk to a meeting or appointment, you know you will be on time, unlike with cars or public transport - which can break down.
+And walking to work leaves more room for others on the U-bahn, which is good for everybody.

 To make this easier, we recommend you download this excellent application, which will tell you how long your walk takes, and some suggestions for different routes: wienzufuss.at/app

-A second element of our week of events, Vienna Walking Week, apart from #TourismForLocals, is why we should all walk more.
-Exploring the city on foot is often neglected by residents, but once we go on holiday, people will often enjoy walking all day, around a new city or up a mountain.
+A second element of our Vienna Walking Week, apart from #TourismForLocals, is why we should all walk more.
+Exploring the city on foot is neglected by residents, but once we go on holiday, people often enjoy walking all day, around a new city or up a mountain.
 Why is it that we enjoy walking only when away from home?
-Maybe because it is so easy in Vienna, that we just don’t notice we are doing it?
+Maybe because it is so easy in Vienna, that we just don’t notice it?
 Or that it is free, and therefore undervalued?
 It is certainly not boring, with so much to look at in our beautiful, varied city.
 We will show you what walking means, for mental health, for building community, for physical health, for the ecological health of the planet, and also, less well-known, for developing creative ideas.
 Or are we all too busy and stressed to walk?

 Let’s look at a few reasons why people choose not to walk – they see it as slow, unhealthy, boring or that the weather is a problem.
 If you check an app, Vienna is a dense city and you can walk right across it in around 4 hours.
 Most distances can comfortably be covered on foot, but more importantly, walking is a way to prepare for meetings, develop ideas or solve problems.
 Once you see it as a way to work more creatively - that walking is working - then walking is not the slowest way through the city, but the most productive.

 And then there are silly walks – plenty of them.
 From the fast walkers at olympics, to walking with sticks for sport.
 And babies have funny walks, also dogs with three legs, Monty Python’s Ministry of Silly Walks, my friend Billy, George Clooney and footballer Arjen Robben.
 Your style of walk says a lot about who you are.
-Remember that.
+Remember that!
 There are many more ways to walk than most people realise.

 All you need to walk is a good pair of shoes.
-It is free.
 Less well-known is that walkers, as a group, vote differently to car drivers.
 They know their city much better than car drivers, and have more trust, since they encounter the real city every day, far away from all that depressing news which drivers listen to while getting stressed inside their cars, typically on their own.
 Walkers feel less angst.
-They meet people as they move through their community, whereas drivers are limited in their communications to a loud horn.
+They meet people as they move through their community, whereas drivers are limited in their communications to a loud horn, or crashes.
 Walking is part of the new mobility strategy in progressive cities.
 It is the greenest form of transport, and also the healthiest.
 1.5 million people die in car accidents every year.
-And walking accounts for more kilometres travelled than airplanes or any other form of transport.
+And walking accounts for more kilometres travelled than airplanes , or any other form of transport.

 Walkers live longer than car drivers.
 As a group, they are also wealthier, on average, than car drivers, and better-educated.
 Walkable neighbourhoods are some of the most attractive in any city.
 And walkers have more friends than car drivers.
 Going for a stroll is also an opportunity to escape from the addictive quality of social media.
 Although it seems appealing to many to check their accounts frequently, when their smartphone buzzes, this is often wasted time which could be used doing more productive things.

-Geographers can now estimate how overweight a district is, using satellite images to measure the distance between key resources (school, park, shop, public transport, cafe).
+Geographers can now estimate how overweight a district is, using satellite images to measure the distance between key resources (park, school, shop, public transport, cafe).
 Sprawl is bad for you, density good.
 21% of drivers in the Innere Stadt are not going anywhere, simply circling looking for a parking space.
 Walkers spend no time at all looking for a parking space, they just walk in the door when they arrive (on time!).
 Americans now spend more money on driving than on housing, which is madness.
 Walking is free.

-Italian film director Federico Fellini understood the appeal of street theatre. space and place co-creator, Eugene Quinn, is also passionate about public space, and how to animate and celebrate it.
+Italian film director Federico Fellini understood the appeal of street theatre.
+Whoosh co-creator, Eugene Quinn, is also passionate about public space, and how to animate and celebrate it.
 Through watching Fellini films and teaching spatial-planning at Vienna Technical University, he developed the theory of street capital.
 This is a measure of how much theatre and joy we find on some city streets, and the reverse - how dull and cold so many other streets are, because they lack people and interactions and a sense of play.
 Next time you walk along a city footpath, try to measure how much fun you see, and you will be applying the concept of street capital to your hometown.
 Poorer, more diverse, colourful vierteln usually score higher than rich, empty, parked-car streets, and in this sense it is a new way of judging which part of town we might enjoy living in.
-People living inside the Gürtel walk twice as those outside it.
+People living inside the Gürtel walk twice as much as those outside it.
 30% of trips in Wien are made on foot.

 Eugene enjoys the hustle and flow of big city streets - just think about how it feels to move through Siena or Brooklyn.
 The Italians in particular understand that walking is not just a way to get from A to B, but an opportunity for personal marketing and joy.
 It often resembles a catwalk, and is super entertaining.
 In Paris, all the bar chairs are arranged to face the river - and therefore the people walking by.
 Locals go for colourful performance and sexy strolling, but in self-conscious Wien, almost nobody puts on a show or turns the space into a catwalk.
 A missed opportunity!
-People watching has long been one of the key attractions of walking, even if some walkers may not recognise this fact.
-Just take away the people and you realise what a joy other people - in all their colourful, crazy, sexy oddness - can be.
-There is a carnival element to life, of play on the streets, and we should never forget this theatre that plays out, every single day.
+People-watching has long been one of the key attractions of walking, even if some walkers may not recognise this fact.
+Just take away the people, and you realise what a joy other people - in all their colourful, crazy, sexy oddness - can be.
+There is a carnival element to life, of play on the streets, and we should never forget this theatre out there, every single day.

 When Eugene is leading walks around Vienna, local people often ask him what his real job is.
-They simply don’t believe that walking could be a job.
+They simply don’t believe that walking could be a profession.
 But it is one of the best jobs in the world, to explore this city on foot, creating urban adventures to start debates.
 One walk which he does not recommend to the average person is our Lange Marsch, where we visit all 23 Vienna districts in a single day.
 That nine hour walk is only for the crazy ones.

-Another useful tip is to put your postal code into walkscore.com, which will rate your neighbourhood for its walkability (criteria include good footpaths, street lighting, weather, steepness, safety, how near you are to useful things, and how attractive the place looks).
+Another useful tip is to put your address into walkscore.com, which will rate your neighbourhood for its walkability (criteria include good footpaths, street lighting, weather, steepness, safety, how near you are to useful things, and how attractive the place looks).
 Walking gives you the opportunity to connect with each new day, watch the seasons change, have adventures to tell your workmates once you arrive at the office, and of really belonging to your city.
 The street is where people meet, not just drive by.
 Walkers have a greater intimacy with the city, a more emotional, intellectual and spiritual connection to it.
 Walkers know the city.
 They know its back ways and side streets, its different rhythms and how it fits together.
 To walk it is to own it.

 Urban walking has a certain poetic aesthetic to it.
 Just think of flaneurs, and psychogeographers.
 Walking can be art, with people like Francis Alys and Richard Long turning urban odyssies into culture.
 Walking some distance is about marking the contrasts between neighbourhoods, and understanding the connections and geography, which you don’t experience on the U-bahn, while it is underground.

 Steve Jobs turned job interviews into walks around Palo Alto in Silicon Valley.
 He was interested in discovering how potential colleagues approached the walk, psychologically – how often they looked at him, how they crossed at lights, but also how they reacted to things which happened on the streets, in terms of empathy and spontaneity.
-For confirmation of the importance of walking to thinking, consider how many philosophers and poets used it as a central part of their practice: Nietzsche, Rimbaud, Kant, Roussaud and Thoreau.
+For confirmation of the importance of walking to thinking, consider how many philosophers and poets used it as a central part of their practice: Nietzsche, Rimbaud, Kant, Rousseau and Thoreau.